Skip to content

 • /afs/cern.ch/eng/sl/lintrack/omc_acc_py/base/ contains the base acc-py installations from which the environments are derived.

-The main environments are:
+The two maintained environments are:

 These two environments are also symlinked to /afs/cern.ch/eng/sl/lintrack/omc_python3 and /afs/cern.ch/eng/sl/lintrack/omc_python_edge respectively.
+The /afs/cern.ch/eng/sl/lintrack/omc_python3 is activate by default for the lintrack account and is the default interpreter chosen by the BetaBeat GUI.

 Github

-The settings for the organization pylhc should be automatically available to you, if you have been given the right permissions (either admin or code owner).
+The settings for the pylhc organization should be automatically available to you, if you have been given the right permissions (either admin or code owner).

-Our repositories use the .github configuration repository to manage
+Our repositories use the .github configuration repository to manage:

 • Issue Templates